rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

 ##### Task 6: Implement the Training Pipeline

-Description: Set up the training loop to train the MuZeroModel using the collected data.
+Description: Set up the training loop to train the ZeroZeroModel using the collected data.

 Subtasks: